 - Also, drones can not fly close to government buildings and in restricted air spaces.

 - Must also safeguard Drone from obstacles like tall trees, mountains, and buildings.

 - Technical internal failure is somewhat a common issue, UTM must be able to guide drones on performing emergency landings.

-- UTM also needs to monitor the weather conditions and re-route the drone in case of any
+- UTM also needs to monitor the weather conditions and re-route the drone in case of any critical weather situations.

 Incorporating all these requirements in the UTM system is a great challenge in itself.
 Along with this system, there will also be a need for drone battery charging or swapping stations.
 There will be a requirement of relevant investment to build this infrastructure.